Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 The asymptotic notations described below are designed to characterize functions in general.
 The function can denote the running time, space usage, etc.

-All the functions used in the notation must be <mark class="mark-blue">asymptotically non-negative</mark>.
+All the functions used in the notation must be <mark class="mark-yellow">asymptotically non-negative</mark>.
 An asymptotically positive function is one that is positive for all sufficiently large $n$.

 #### $O$-notation
-The $O$-notation specifies an <mark class="mark-blue">asymptotic upper bound</mark> on a function to within a constant factor.
+The $O$ notation specifies an <mark class="mark-blue">asymptotic upper bound</mark> on a function to within a constant factor.
 $O(g(n))$ is pronounced "big-oh of g of n" or just "oh of g of n".

 ##### Formal definition